 Tips on the Peanut Butter Balls

-Getting the right texture to the buckeyes is important for easy rolling.
-Most of the time the Jif recipe ratios are spot on.
+Getting the right texture to the buckeyes is essential for easy rolling.
+Most of the time, the JIF recipe ratios are spot on.
 However, at times, you may need to add additional powdered sugar (if the dough is too sticky) or peanut butter (if the dough is too crumbly).

-Every type of peanut butter is just a little bit different in oil and sugar content.
-Depending on the type of peanut butter you use, you may have to adjust the recipe ever so slightly.
+Every type of peanut butter is slightly different in oil and sugar content.
+Depending on the peanut butter you use, you may have to adjust the recipe slightly.
 After you have the peanut butter mixture ready, try rolling a ball.
-The batter should not stick to your hands and you should have no problem rolling a ball with a smooth surface.
+The batter should not stick to your hands, and you should have no problem rolling into a ball with a smooth surface.

 The next step is dipping the peanut butter balls in chocolate.
-I like to freeze the peanut butter balls for about 30 minutes so they are easier to dip.
+I like to freeze the peanut butter balls for about 30 minutes, making them easier to dip.
 While the peanut butter balls are in the freezer, it’s time to melt chocolate!

 What Kind of Chocolate is Best for Homemade Candy?